🔍 공개 퀴즈 검색

 What is the difference between debate and discussion?

-1. Debate has formal structure and sides; discussion is collaborative exploration ✓
+2. Debate has formal structure and sides; discussion is collaborative exploration ✓

 3. No difference at all

-4. Debate is always written or on paper
+4. Debate is always written on paper

 What makes questions effective in cross-examination?